oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/debugging.md

 domains.weblogic.oracle                2021-09-27T18:46:38Z
 ```

-When the domain CRD is not installed, the operator runtimes will not be able to monitor domains and commands like `kubectl get domains` will fail.
+When the domain CRD is not installed, the operator runtimes will not be able to monitor domains, and commands like `kubectl get domains` will fail.

-If the domain CRD is not installed, then refer to the [operator installation guide]({{< relref "/userguide/managing-operators/installation.md" >}}).
+If the domain CRD is not installed, then refer to the operator [Installation]({{< relref "/userguide/managing-operators/installation.md" >}}) documentation.

 ### Check the operator deployment